saugereau/saugereau.github.io/_posts/2014-10-28-cassandra-row-count.md

 ### On a specific node :

-Or you could use nodetool, but it's only estimated value
+Or you could use nodetool, but it's only estimated value (this information disappeared in Cassandra 2.1)

 ```
 >nodetool cfstats mybeautifulkeyspace